Sayaka-K/Fraudulent-News-Detection/README.md

 * **Preliminaries**:
   + Exploratory analysis: examination of data and exclusion of non-useful records
   + Pre-processing: removal of stop words (e.g., "the", "a", "an", and "in")
-  + Text visualization: bar plots/ word clouds of most frequent words for each feature column
+  + Text visualization: bar plots/ word clouds of frequent words for each feature column
   + Sentiment analysis: creation of sentiment features (i.e., <i>positive, negative, neutral</i>) using polarity scores
 * **Modeling**:<br>
 We first built the Logistic Regressions using different sets of features: